CHECK OUT OUR THIRD VIRTUAL EXHIBITION!

-LinBi focuses upon Europe’s biodiversity content.
+Between 2019-2020, the CEF-INEA project LinBi focused upon Europe’s biodiversity content.
 This content reflects the enormous variety of life on earth, as depicted in books, illustrations, specimen scans, photographs, sound recordings and video.
-Biodiversity content is usually described using scientific terms.
-Such terms are understood clearly by experts but present a barrier for use by non-experts.
-This leads to low discoverability and reduced exploitation/re-use of content.

-LinBi will help to bring together research and the general public.
-Our goal is to introduce research material to new users and re-users, such as students and nature enthusiasts, broadcasters, politicians, industry, SMEs and education providers.
-LinBi is an important step in providing access to biodiversity content for new user communities.
+LinBi helped to bring together research and the general public.
+The goal was to introduce research material to new users and re-users, such as students and nature enthusiasts, broadcasters, politicians, industry, SMEs and education providers.
+LinBi was an important step in providing access to biodiversity content for new user communities.

-LinBi aims to bridge the information gap by providing new ways of using biodiversity content.
-By linking information objects, the LinBi enrichment platform will connect Europe’s biodiversity material with existing content.
-All data items will subsequently be processed by the OpenUp! natural history aggregator and delivered to Europeana.
+LinBi bridged the information gap by providing new ways of using biodiversity content.
+By linking information objects, the LinBi enrichment platform connects Europe’s biodiversity material with existing content.
+All LinBi data items is processed by the OpenUp! natural history aggregator and delivered to Europeana.

 Co-financed by the Connecting Europe Facility of the European Union